I Want To...

 Clinical Diagnosis of Acoustic Neuroma: Unilateral loss of hearing is the most common initial symptom

 The diagnosis of an acoustic neuroma is often triggered by a patient’s symptoms.
-The most common presenting feature of acoustic neuromas, occurring in 90% of patients, is unilateral hearing loss.
-When "pure tone audiometry" is used, the most common finding is high frequency hearing loss.
-The hearing loss is progressive in most patients, but in approximately 12% of patients the hearing loss may occur suddenly.
+The most common presenting feature of acoustic neuromas, occurring in 90 percent of patients, is unilateral hearing loss.
+When pure tone audiometry is used, the most common finding is high frequency hearing loss.
+The hearing loss is progressive in most patients, but in approximately 12 percent of patients the hearing loss may occur suddenly.
 Other symptoms of the acoustic neuroma include asymmetric tinnitus (ringing in the ear), dizziness and disequilibrium (difficulty with balance).

-An Acoustic Neuroma typically grows on one of the branches of the VIIIth cranial nerve—the nerve that serves as the conduit for information from the ear to support hearing and balance.
-The above CT scan image shows the VIIIth cranial nerve as it courses from the brain to the ear.
-The + denotes the site where an Acoustic Neuroma is most likely to form.
+An acoustic neuroma typically grows on one of the branches of the eighth cranial nerve—the nerve that serves as the conduit for information from the ear to support hearing and balance.
+The above CT scan image shows the eighth cranial nerve as it courses from the brain to the ear.
+The + denotes the site where an acoustic neuroma is most likely to form.

 Symptoms occur as a result of compression of neural structures or their nutrient blood supply.
 Acoustic neuromas do not invade and destroy tissue as is common with cancerous tumors.
 Rather, the major clinical concerns related to acoustic neuroma growth center on the ability of these tumors to compress the soft, neural tissue that is confined to the tight quarters of the posterior fossa and internal auditory canal However, the greatest concern regarding acoustic neuroma growth, and the most compelling reason to seek treatment often relates to the risks posed to the brain.
-Ultimately if untreated, the acoustic neuroma can compress the cerebellar peduncles ("trunks" of the cerebellum that join the cerebellum to the pontine portion of the brain stem at the "cerebellopontine angle"), cerebellum, brainstem and cranial nerves IX-XI (IX: glossopharyngeal nerve, X: vagus nerve, XI: accessory nerve).
+Ultimately if untreated, the acoustic neuroma can compress the cerebellar peduncles ("trunks" of the cerebellum that join the cerebellum to the pontine portion of the brain stem at the "cerebellopontine angle"), cerebellum, brainstem and cranial nerves 9 - 11 (9th: glossopharyngeal nerve, 10th: vagus nerve, 11th: accessory nerve).
 This can result in increased pressure applied to key centers of the brain and neurologic impairment.